marknelsonengineer/empire/DESIGN.md

     - That's a little dramatic.
 Especially, if you tell everyone up-front what our Singletons are and they are logical.
 Still, I think it's good point.
       When do we pass a parameter and when do I grab from a Singleton.
-  - Globals provide invisible lines of influence across all of the code
+  - Globals provide invisible lines of influence across all the code
     - Agreed, in the context of raw variables...  but these globals are objects that have all of the protections an encapsulated class should have.
-  - Globals lead to sphgetti code.
+  - Globals lead to spaghetti code.
     - Agreed, when they are abused.
 All global state will be maintained in the object model.
   - When you go to include 3rd party libraries in your code, sometimes they use